Thinking about buying a toaster oven? Or perhaps you’d just like to know more about cooking & heating times for yours.

 Cooking time results

 For my test examples, a small frozen pizza took only roughly 6 minutes to become perfectly toasted and crunchy with the recommended internal temperature of 165 degrees.
-(Note: for convection baking, it’s recommended to reduce the target temperature by 25 degrees).
+(Note: for convection baking, it’s recommended to reduce the target temperature by 25 degrees before cooking).

 Cooking test foods and measuring cooking times.
 I got perfectly cooked pizza with an evenly crisped crust in about 6 minutes and delicious air-fried wings without unhealthy oil in about 15 minutes.

 While the Cuisinart owner’s manual recommends about 20-25 minutes, my wings were very well done in just under 15 minutes.

 Additionally, I estimate I overcooked them just a bit so it’s more like 13 minutes or so.
 The results were excellent, with minimal, if any, preparation.

 Toaster oven vs traditional oven – Preheat times

 Preheating time comparison